By itself, no Indian DNA test will grant you admission to a particular tribe.

 So you need an mtDNA test of a man or woman in that ancestor’s direct maternal line, i.e. any child of hers, or any child of her daughters, or any child of her daughter’s daughters etc. You want to know the maternal haplogroup.

-Maternal haplogroups that indicate Native American heritage are A, B, C, D, and sometimes X. Unlike the paternal line, there is no subgroup that can provide absolute proof of Indian heritage.
+Maternal haplogroups that indicate Native American heritage are A, B, C, D, and X.

 You can determine the base haplogroup through any mtDNA test at Family Tree DNA.
-You don't need the more expensive full mitochondrial sequence test for this.
+To determine the complete haplogroup designation you need their full mitochondrial sequence test.

 You think you’re part Native American but can’t identify a specific ancestor

-In this case, your first choice for an Indian DNA test would be one of three new DNA tests that check nearly a million autosomal markers.
+In this case, your first choice for an Indian DNA test would be one of DNA tests that check nearly a million autosomal markers.